 At this stage, it is not advisable or known to be safe for pregnant women to use cannabis for nausea and vomiting due to morning sickness.
 If pregnant, you should always ask your OB/GYN about those concerns.

 Even recreational users would be well served by reading up on what’s available and choosing a strain that’s going to deliver the experience they want to have.
-An important caveat for recreational consumers is the paradoxical cannabis hyperemesis syndrome.
+An important caveat for recreational consumers is the paradoxical cannabis hyperemesis syndrome

 Just as long as you’re careful not to ingest too many edibles or smoke too much concentrate at once, this dilemma should be easily avoidable.
 If you do develop nausea and vomiting after too much cannabis, you should seek local medical treatment to prevent dehydration complications.

-Apply For Your Medical Marijuana Card Today
+Why You Should Get Your Medical Marijuana Card

-Veriheal has satisfied hundreds of thousands of patients nationwide
+Veriheal has satisfied millions of patients nationwide by giving them access to these benefits

 Research also supports the notion that inhaling cannabis may be better for people with nausea because they simply can’t tolerate things by mouth, and inhaling is easier to self-titrate with less of a risk of overdoing it (British Journal of Pharmacology).
-Here are some cannabis strains that may work well for combattingnausea.
+Here are some cannabis strains that may work well for combatting nausea.

 Blueberry Diesel